Skip to main content

 -l, --license-file string license file path (default "scanner.lic")

---min-score float32 don't show vulnerabilities with lesser score
+--min-score float32 do not show vulnerabilities with lesser score

---min-severity string don't show vulnerabilities with lesser severity
+--min-severity string do not show vulnerabilities with lesser severity

 -q, --quiet suppress all console output